Before you start

 Connecting to Data

-1. Download data for Per Capita Co2 emissions by country and GDP per capita.
+1. To get the datasets, download data for Per Capita Co2 emissions by country and GDP per capita.
 You can find the download button below each table on the right.
 Then, click the Data tab and select Download full data.
 Open the zip file in the folder where you saved the data to (usually Downloads).
+You can see that they are .csv files, which are a type of text file.

-2. On the blue pane on the left, click Text file.
-This will allow you to select one of the .csv files that you downloaded. bottom toolbar
+2. Then, connect Tableau to these datasets.
+On the blue pane on the left, under Connect, click Text file.
+This will allow you to select one of the .csv files that you downloaded.
+Start with the gdp-per-capita-worldbank.csv file.

-3. You can now view the spreadsheet on the bottom pane.
-Hover over the top row of the sheet and click the arrow at the top right of the column.
-Select Rename and Rename this column to Country Name on both sheets.
+3. You can now view the spreadsheet in the bottom pane.
+As you can see, the column containing country names is called Entity.
+We want a more descriptive name, so we will rename that column.
+Hover over the top row of the sheet and click the arrow at the top right of the column called Entity.
+Select Rename and Rename this column to Country Name.
 Hover over the top row of this column and click the arrow again, then select Create Group.
 Click OK.
-This will allow Tableau to later automatically generate a map based on country names. bottom toolbar
+This will allow Tableau to later automatically generate a map based on country names.

-6. Save your file by clicking File > Save as on your computer toolbar.
+6. You have now connected to the two datasets, and specified how they are linked by the Country Name column.
+Now save your file by clicking File > Save as on your computer toolbar.
 Since Tableau may crash from time to time, we recommend saving your work frequently by clicking File > Save.